CSA-OCP-GER/azure-machine-learning-bootcamp/README.md

 :zap: Here are some **[hints](hints/challenge_02.md)** for this challenge!

 In this challenge, you'll be training a more advanced machine learning model on Azure (in fact, you'll be training a Deep Convolution Neural Network).
-We'll be using the same data set, but this time, we'll use Azure Machine Learning Compute for speeding up our training.
+We'll be using the same data set, but this time, we'll use Azure Machine Learning Compute for speeding up and scaling our training.

 Guidance:
 * Use `Keras` with a TensorFlow backend to train a Convolution Neural Network on Azure Machine Learning Compute